IBM-Cloud/Scalable-web-app-node/terraform/README.md

 Follow these two easy steps to create an IBM Cloud Schematics workspace and apply a Terraform template.
 When you apply the template, a Kubernetes cluster is created, and a Node.js Express application is deployed to it by using an IBM Cloud DevOps toolchain.

+There are two types of IBM Cloud DevOps toolchain options available with this application: classic and GitSecure.
+The classic toolchain has a code repository, delivery pipeline, and web IDE.
+The GitSecure toolchain has the same features as the classic, but also includes the Vulnerability Advisor to help developers design a secure app with little effort.

 ### Step 1: Create an IBM Cloud Schematics workspace

-Click one of the following options for the cluster deployment and toolchain type (the first two use a classic toolchain and the other two use a GitSecure toolchain).
+Click one of the following options for the cluster deployment and toolchain type (the first two options use a classic toolchain and the other two use a GitSecure toolchain).
 This action takes you to the "Create a Schematics Workspace" page.
 Complete the required fields on that page, and then click **Create**.

 > **Note:** Based on which option you select, the corresponding Terraform template from this repository is automatically imported into the new workspace.
 The Terraform engine version is v0.12.